 Are you interested in becoming a Job Coach

 Cheshire East runs a Supported Internship Programme in partnership with seven education providers, including Colleges, Schools and Training Providers.
-The role of the Job Coach is key to the success of the programme.
+Job Coaches play a vital role in helping young people succeed.

 What a Job Coach does